apache/spark/README.md

 1. We drop support for Python and Kubernetes versions when they reach EOL.
-We drop support for those EOL versions in main right after EOL date, and it is effectively removed when we release the first new MINOR (Or MAJOR if there is no new MINOR version) of Airflow For example for Python 3.6 it means that we drop support in main right after 23.12.2021, and the first MAJOR or MINOR version of Airflow released after will not have it.
+We drop support for those EOL versions in main right after EOL date, and it is effectively removed when we release the first new MINOR (Or MAJOR if there is no new MINOR version) of Airflow For example, for Python 3.6 it means that we drop support in main right after 23.12.2021, and the first MAJOR or MINOR version of Airflow released after will not have it.

 2. The "oldest" supported version of Python/Kubernetes is the default one.
-"Default" is only meaningful in terms of "smoke tests" in CI PRs which are run using this default version and default reference image available.
-Currently `apache/airflow:latest` and `apache/airflow:2.1.3` images are both Python 3.6 images, however the first MINOR/MAJOR release of Airflow release after 23.12.2021 will become Python 3.7 images.
+"Default" is only meaningful in terms of "smoke tests" in CI PRs, which are run using this default version and the default reference image available.
+Currently `apache/airflow:latest` and `apache/airflow:2.1.3` images are both Python 3.6 images.
+However, the first MINOR/MAJOR release of Airflow release after 23.12.2021 will become Python 3.7 images.

-3. We support a new version of Python/Kubernetes in main after they are officially released, as soon as we make them work in our CI pipeline (which might not be immediate due to dependencies catching up with new versions of Python mostly) we release a new images/support in Airflow based on the working CI setup.
+3. We support a new version of Python/Kubernetes in main after they are officially released, as soon as we make them work in our CI pipeline (which might not be immediate due to dependencies catching up with new versions of Python mostly) we release new images/support in Airflow based on the working CI setup.

 ### Additional notes on Python version requirements

-* Previous version [requires](https://github.com/apache/airflow/issues/8162) at least Python 3.5.3
+* Previous versions [require](https://github.com/apache/airflow/issues/8162) at least Python 3.5.3
-  when using Python 3
+  when using Python 3.

 ## Contributing